johnnycode8/gym_solutions/README.md

 <a name="readme-top"></a>

-<h3 align="center">Gymnasium Reinforcement Learning Solutions</h3>
+<h2 align="center">Gymnasium (Deep) Reinforcement Learning Tutorials</h2>

-Collection of Python code that solves Reinforcement Learning environments from the [Gymnasium Library](https://gymnasium.farama.org/), formerly OpenAI’s Gym library.
+Collection of Python code that solves/trains Reinforcement Learning environments from the [Gymnasium Library](https://gymnasium.farama.org/), formerly OpenAI’s Gym library.
 Each solution has a companion video explanation and code walkthrough from my YouTube channel [@johnnycode](https://www.youtube.com/@johnnycode).
 If the code and video helped you, please consider:
 <a href='https://www.buymeacoffee.com/johnnycode'><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ## Installation